AMDResearch/hpcfund/docs/introduction.md

 Cloud.
 Allocations are typically granted for 1-year intervals and provide access to remote AMD hardware technologies in a collaborative research environment.

+## Terms of Use

+System usage is governed by the [AMD HPC Fund Terms of Use](https://www.amd.com/system/files/documents/hpc-fund-terms-of-use.pdf).